Alfonso Brandy stages pop-up events featuring art, music and 'tropang Alfie'

 Finally, the Alfonso Platinum Booth presented a Jenga-inspired game, Jengalfie Platinum, where one had to pick out the Alfonso Platinum block from the stack to win a special prize.

-Following the successful launch in Quezon City last April 15, Alfonso is set to delight tropang Alfie again next month.
+Following the successful launch in Quezon City last April 15, Alfonso is set to delight tropang Alfie again this month.

-Alfie Alley is heading to Papa Doms Bar and Restaurant in Tagaytay on May 20, to be followed by a run at Daluyon Beach Resort in La Union on May 27.
+Alfie Alley is heading to Cabezera Ridge View in Tagaytay on May 20, to be followed by a run at Daluyon Beach Resort in La Union on May 27.

 “We want to bring the Metro Manila experience to the North and the South,” Tanganco shares, adding that Alfie Alley can possibly go to Visayas and Mindanao, too, in the future.